soverenio/docs/docs/source/index.rst

     .. div:: text-muted

-        :opticon:`book` Learn how to fit Soveren Gateway in your perimeter
+        Learn how to fit Soveren Gateway in your perimeter

 How Soveren works
 -----------------